jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 - 8-10 assignments and will be graded as `min{submitted_assignments,20}`

+10% Discussion Board (bi-weekly ish)

+- 5-7 discussion board responses, worth 2% each and due before the following lecture

+- active responses to others' posts may bump grade at the end depending on where you stand, though not required

-10% Peer Review (multiple instances)
+10% Peer Review (two instances)

 - Peer review on others' project checkpoints/submissions, 2-3 based on number of groups